python/mypy/docs/source/type_inference_and_annotations.rst

    error: "str" has no attribute "trim"  [attr-defined]

-It is possible to add a specific error-code in your message, like ``# type: ignore[attr-defined]``, to clarify what's being silenced.
+It is possible to add a specific error-code in your ignore comment, like ``# type: ignore[attr-defined]``, to clarify what's being silenced.
 You can find more information about error codes here: :ref:`silence-error-codes`.